-Each individual on the team must complete a self and peer evaluation and submit them to the Eco-E Project Coordinator by the last day of classes of the quarter.
+By the end of each quarter's last instructional day, students must fill out an Eco-E Project Peer and Self Evaluation Form and submit them to the Eco-E Project Coordinator.
 The evaluation requires realistic reflection on the progress and functioning of the team.
 The primary goal of the evaluations is to inform the faculty advisors and Eco-E Project Coordinator of team dynamics and any problems that may require future intervention.
-With appropriate justification, self and peer evaluations may impact grade assignments by the faculty advisor.
+With appropriate justification, self and peer evaluations may impact grade assignments by the faculty advisors.
 Evaluations are confidential from other team members.
 This form will be provided to students via Canvas.